 Having traveled extensively in Europe, her trilogy explores the legacy of Western European culture: Pilgrimage (OakTara, 2007), tells of a mother's search for healing of body and soul in Italy; Offerings (OakTara, 2009) tells of a redemptive journey through France (Bronze Medal winner in the Independent Publisher Book Awards 2010); Inheritance (OakTara 2009) tells of a life-saving trip through England.

 Her fourth novel, award-winning Hana-lani (OakTara 2010), set in Hana, Maui, is a love story about the role of family in American culture.
 Her fifth novel, The Magdalene Mystery (OakTara 2013), Grand Prize Winner, Next Generation Indie Book Awards, is a mystery/quest to find the true Mary Magdalene in Rome and Provence.
-Her sixth novel, a literary suspense set at UC Berkeley about the borders between civilization and the wilderness, THE FIRE TRAIL, considers today's cultural crises.
+Her sixth novel, a literary suspense set at UC Berkeley about the borders between civilization and the wilderness, The Fire Trail (eLectio, 2016), considers today's cultural crises.

 Christine holds a BA in English Literature from San Francisco State University and is a graduate of the Squaw Valley Writers Workshop and the Maui Writers Retreat.
 She lives in Northern California with her husband and two incredible cats.
 She loves to write.